process-analytics/bpmn-visualization-js/README.md

 `bpmn-visualization` provides type definitions, so the integration should work out of the box in TypeScript projects.

-Depending on the build system used by the TypeScript project, it may get the following type errors :
+Depending on the build system used by the TypeScript project, it may get the following type errors:
 - error TS2688: Cannot find type definition file for 'typed-mxgraph'
 - error TS7016: Could not find a declaration file for module 'mxgraph'